mma1377/network_chat_app/README.md

 # Chat Application - UDP and TCP Communication

 This project implements a chat application that enables communication between computers using both UDP and TCP protocols.
 It consists of server and client components for UDP and TCP, as well as a graphical user interface for the client.
+For the UDP part, we have a single-directional communication.
+The TCP protocol is used to make a fully functional chat app.
+You can also use a graphical interface for the client side.

-You can find the documents here: https://mma1377.github.io/network_chat_app/
+You can find the documents [here](https://mma1377.github.io/network_chat_app/).

 ## Project Structure